mode2io/blog/content/pages/about.md

 Welcome to [mode2.io](https://mode2.io), a blog about Cloud, DevOps, Data, and Technology Innovation.

 The main author is [Jeffrey Moore](https://github.com/jmoore987).
-Jeffrey is an experienced technologist, having run Development, Operations, and Data teams.
-Specifically, he has deep domain expertise in the late-stage startup arena, particularly in AdTech and Online Media.
+Jeffrey is an experienced technologist, having run Development, Operations, and Data organizations.
+Specifically, he has deep domain expertise in the late-stage startup AdTech and Online Media industries supporting internet scale products and platforms.

 These days, he can be found providing consulting services to enterprise clients as Sr. Solutions Architect at [Red8](http://red8.com), where he leads the emerging technologies practices, including: